yosoufe/VAMR/README.md

 - Problem statement is in `exercises/statements/Exercise 3 - Simple Keypoint Tracker/statement.pdf`.
 - Solution is in `exercises/exercise03.cpp`.

-The following image shows the harris and shi-tomasi scores and key points for the first frame.
+The following image shows the Harris and Shi-Tomasi scores and key points for the first frame of the dataset.

 ![Output](exercises/statements/outputs/ex03-harris_shitomasi.png)